TomasHubelbauer/markright/readme.md

 # MarkRight

-MarkRight is an work-in-progress literate programming tool.
+MarkRight is a literate programming tool.

+## Status

+This program is maintained and is of a WIP level of quality and support.

 ## Installation